Hrisseh: Ingredients

 It consists mainly of hulled wheat, cubed meat shanks, and lamb bones, seasoned with peppercorns, bay leaves, cinnamon, and salt.

 Instructions

-The proper way of preparation vary slightly from region to another.
-But in general the Hrisseh is composed principally of lamb meat mixed with the lamb's bones, wheat and water.
-The whole mixture is heated inside big pots until it reaches its ebullition temperature.
+The methods of preparation vary slightly from one region to another, but in general the hrisseh is composed principally of lamb meat mixed with the lamb's bones, wheat and water.
+The whole mixture is heated inside big pots until it reaches its boiling point.
 It is recommended to maintain a firm constant mix of the mixture at high temperatures and it is also required to reduce the temperature before adding the wheat to prevent it from forming clots.
-The Hrisseh needs to be cooked for more than 5h to ensure a balanced thick dish as an end result.
+The hrisseh needs to be cooked for more than five hours to ensure a balanced thick dish as an end result.
 Finally, elasticity indicates that the meat is cooked.
-The final ingredient is adding salt.
-Then the hot meal is usually directly served in a warm bowls alongside a traditional Lebanese sweet “el tamrieh".
+The final step is adding salt.
+Then the hot meal is usually directly served in warm bowls alongside a traditional Lebanese sweet, el tamrieh.